doums/apekey/README.md

 ### Usage

-apekey reads your `xmonad.hs` config and looks for comments with special formats to automatically parse and generate the keymap.
+Apekey reads your `xmonad.hs` config and looks for comments with special formats.
+Based on these comments, apekey will parse and generate the keymap, to display it in a dedicated window.

 ##### `-- # [Title]`